Mike Rann: Post-parliamentary career

 Rann (right) with Foreign Minister Julie Bishop (second right) at the London Stock Exchange in 2014.

 Rann's post-parliamentary appointments include the new Urban Policy Forum created by the federal government, as a professor in the School of Social and Policy Studies with Flinders University and as a visiting fellowship in political studies at the University of Auckland.
 He has also joined the International Leadership Council of The Climate Group, and the International Advisory Board of the Ecological Sequestration Trust.
 Rann was also appointed adjunct professor in public policy at Carnegie Mellon University, Fellow for Democracy and Development at the Washington, D.C.-based Center for National Policy and as member of the Council of the Royal Institution of Australia.

 Rann was appointed chair of Low Carbon Australia Pty Ltd in early 2012, the federal government's "green bank" providing finance to companies to reduce carbon emissions and to the International Leadership Council of The Climate Group.

 Rann was announced on 23 August 2012 as the next Australian High Commissioner to the United Kingdom.
 Rann also assumed the role of Permanent Representative to the United Nations International Maritime Organisation, Commonwealth War Graves Commissioner and Trustee of the Imperial War Museum.
 Mike Rann acted as Australia's Ambassador to Italy, San Marino, Albania and Libya.
-He is also Australia's Permanent Representative to the United Nation's Food and Agriculture Organization and World Food Programme.
+He is also Australia's Permanent Representative to the United Nations' Food and Agriculture Organization and World Food Programme.

 As of 2020, he works as a business consultant for the Rann Strategy Group.

 In 2022, Rann joined the board of directors of Spacetalk.